solerj/datascientist/Data Science Career Path.md

 </table>

 ## Core Competencies
-Core competencies have been sourced from the Civil Service Competency Framework.
+Core competencies have been sourced from the business level competencies Framework.
 The following capabilities were identified as essential capabilities for the Data Scientist role.

 <table align='left' style='width: 95%;'>
 	<tbody valign="top">